 Working with our hands leaves less time to type on keyboards, or read a book but podcasts and videos are good company in our studios.
 Gene Shepherd from California knows how to teach with videos.
 His beginning loop pulling video has given people in Australia, England and North America the confidence to build a stash of fabric and make rugs.
 The website GeneShepherd.com shows his store of patterns and supplies, workshops, and a subscription Internet Rug Camp where over 75 videos and daily blog posts are archived for members.
 Deanne Fitzpatrick from her Amherst, Nova Scotia studio has encouraged us to “Create Beauty Everyday”.
 Subscribe to the podcast of the same name, there will be conversations with interesting fiber artists.
 She has a way of chatting on videos on YouTube as Deanne Fitzpatrick and blogs as if you are right there pulling loops together.
 Groups make travel plans to Canada for themed workshops, or some tea, scones and conversation while shopping and online at HookingRugs.com And there is a FB group too – Wild with Wool.
 Rug Hooking Magazine shares several live stream sessions from their FB page including a series by Lisanne Miller of W. Cushing & Co in Maine.
 Global Textile Hub in Australia is creating videos, webinars and virtual on-line fiber art exhibits.
 These productions can be found on Kira Mead’s YouTube channel.

 Finally, meet some of my fiber friends.
 Check their calendars to see work in person.
 The21Collective is seven artists sharing experiences with each other in retreats and speaking louder together.
-We are currently on FB and Instagram as The21Collective with a website to be launched in early 2020.
+We are currently on FB and Instagram as The21Collective with a website to be launched soon.
 The page gives links to each website and our artist statements.
 Liz Alpert Fay lives in Connecticut exhibiting mixed media work worldwide and sending a newsletter quarterly on LizAlpertFay.com .
 Michelle Sirois Silver‘s studio is in Vancouver, BC, Canada where she consciously works with recycled materials in consideration of the environment.
 Her gallery on the website MichelleSiroisSilver.com is filled with energy and variety.
 You might be lucky to get into a workshop or lecture sometime.